 First, you can lower your AGI by subtracting as many adjustments as you’re legally entitled to.
 Second, tally up all your allowable credits, deductions and exemptions to determine whether you’ll save more by itemizing deductions or taking the standard deduction.
 Generally, you want to use whichever option saves you more.

-- Max out your retirement contributions: Contributions to 401(k)s and traditional IRAs may be tax deductible.
-You generally don’t pay taxes on the income you are allowed to contribute to these retirement plans, and you don’t get taxed on their earnings.
+- Max out your retirement contributions — Contributions to 401(k)s and traditional IRAs may be tax deductible.
+You generally don’t pay taxes on the income you’re allowed to contribute to these retirement plans, and you don’t get taxed on their earnings.
 But you’ll pay taxes later when you take money out of these accounts.

 - Your federal income tax filing status is single and your combined income (AGI plus non-taxable interest) between $25,000 and $34,000 in the tax year.
 Or, you file jointly and have combined income of $32,000 to $44,000.
 In these cases, you could have to pay income tax on up to half of your benefits.

-- You file as an individual and earn more than $34,000 in combined income, or filed jointly and have combined income of more than $44,000.
-You could have to pay income tax on up to 85 percent of your Social Security benefits.
+- You file as an individual and earn more than $34,000 in combined income, or you filed jointly and have combined income of more than $44,000.
+You could have to pay income tax on up to 85% of your Social Security benefits.